This article applies to: ✔️ .NET Core 2.1 SDK and later versions

 dotnet test - .NET test driver used to execute unit tests.

-dotnet test command is used to execute unit tests in a given project.
+dotnet test command is used to execute unit tests in a given solution.
 The

 Test projects specify the test runner using an ordinary